Guide to Breach of Contract Cases: Your Legal Options

 Negotiation

-In many cases, the first step is negotiating with the other party.
+In many cases, the first step is negotiating with the other party, which often involves clarifying your legal position regarding the other party’s breach.
 You may be able to resolve the breach without going to court by agreeing to new terms, deadlines, or compensation.
 This option is less expensive and faster than litigation.

 Mediation or Arbitration

 If direct negotiation doesn’t work, mediation or arbitration may be appropriate.
 These alternative dispute resolution methods involve a neutral third party who helps facilitate an agreement.
-Arbitration is typically binding, while mediation is not, giving both parties more flexibility.
+Arbitration is typically binding, while mediation is not, giving both parties more flexibility; however, if neither mediation nor arbitration resolves the dispute, the parties may need to pursue legal action in the courts.

 Filing a Lawsuit

-If negotiations fail, you may need to take the matter to court.
-A breach of contract lawsuit seeks to enforce the contract and recover damages caused by the breach.
+If direct negotiation fails, You may need to take the matter to court by filing a breach of contract claim or other contract claims.
+A breach of contract lawsuit seeks to enforce the contract and recover damages caused by the party’s breach.
+The plaintiff must prove that the party breached the contract and establish the facts of the party’s breach or alleged breach.
 The goal is to put you in the position you would have been in if the breach had not occurred.
 This might include compensatory damages, or even punitive damages if the breach was willful or malicious.

 What Constitutes a Breach of Contract?